-- Policy UT-7 Enhance efficiency of planning for utilities by facilitating coordination among Kitsap County, WUTC and utilities regulated by the WUTC during development of comprehensive utility plans. - Policy UT-8 Coordinate collection, integration and maintenance of Geographic Information System (GIS) utility data among utility providers to ensure consistent and up-todate information on facility locations and capacities. - Policy UT-9 Enhance efficiency by coordinating the implementation of utility facility additions and improvements affecting multiple jurisdictions. - Policy UT-10 Coordinate land use, transportation and utility planning and development. - Policy UT-11 Encourage the joint use of utility corridors and sites, provided such joint use is consistent with applicable law and prudent utility practice.
+- Policy UT-7 Enhance efficiency of planning for utilities by facilitating coordination among Kitsap County, WUTC and utilities regulated by the WUTC during development of comprehensive utility plans. - Policy UT-8 Coordinate collection, integration and maintenance of Geographic Information System (GIS) utility data among utility providers to ensure consistent and up-to-date information on facility locations and capacities. - Policy UT-9 Enhance efficiency by coordinating the implementation of utility facility additions and improvements affecting multiple jurisdictions. - Policy UT-10 Coordinate land use, transportation and utility planning and development. - Policy UT-11 Encourage the joint use of utility corridors and sites, provided such joint use is consistent with applicable law and prudent utility practice.

-- Policy UT-12 Ensure that utility policies and regulations are consistent with, and complementary to, utility public service obligations. - Policy UT-13 Ensure that utilities are provided consistent with applicable rules, regulations, and prudent utility practice. - Policy UT-14 Ensure all chapters of the Kitsap County Comprehensive Plan (and implementing development regulations) are consistent with, and do not otherwise impair the fulfillment of, public service obligations imposed upon the utility provider by federal and state law.
+Policy UT-12 Ensure that utility policies and regulations are consistent with, and complementary to, utility public service obligations.

+Policy UT-14 Ensure all chapters of the Kitsap County Comprehensive Plan (and implementing development regulations) are consistent with, and do not otherwise impair the fulfillment of, public service obligations imposed upon the utility provider by federal and state law.